Classic Butter Delight

 These butter cookies have something really magical about them.
 Whether you make the plain version or fancy them up, they always bring out smiles.
 They add that touch of something special to any get-together, and folks ask me for the recipe all the time.

 A close-up of festive cookies featuring a swirl of yellow dough topped with half-dipped chocolate and colorful sprinkles in red, green, and white.
-Pin it
+Save

 A close-up of festive cookies featuring a swirl of yellow dough topped with half-dipped chocolate and colorful sprinkles in red, green, and white. | lilicooks.com